In The News

-AIS Fellow and Combat Stress Editor, Alison Lighthall, has been awarded the National Education Association’s NEA Art of Teaching Prize.
+AIS Fellow and Former Combat Stress Editor, Alison Lighthall, has been awarded the National Education Association’s NEA Art of Teaching Prize.

-The American Institute of Stress is proud to announce that our Combat Stress editor, AIS Fellow Alison Lighthall, was awarded The National Education Association’s Art of Teaching Prize for 2012 defined as: “A $2,500 award for an article that illuminates one educator’s approach to the complex and tangible dynamic that inspires a love of learning or an article that offers practical approaches to improved teaching and learning at the college level” for her article “Ten Things You Should Know About Today’s Student Veteran” published in the 2012 edition of Thought and Action.
+The American Institute of Stress is proud to announce that our Combat Stress editor, AIS Fellow Alison Lighthall, was awarded The National Education Association’s Art of Teaching Prize for 2012 defined as: “A $2,500 award for an article that illuminates one educator’s approach to the complex and tangible dynamic that inspires a love of learning or an article that offers practical approaches to improve teaching and learning at the college level” for her article “Ten Things You Should Know About Today’s Student Veteran” published in the 2012 edition of Thought and Action.

 Read the full article: Ten Things You Should Know About Today’s Student Veteran.

-Saudi Gazette-Conference skirmishes with cholesterol, statins and statistics
+Saudi Gazette-Conference skirmishes with cholesterol, statins, and statistics

 Read Full Article >>